Get a demo of Culture Amp

 How does Benelux > 5000 compare?

-On the lower side, people in Benelux > 5000 had much lower favorable scores than average in Action, Feedback & Recognition, and Leadership.
+On the lower side, people in Benelux > 5000 had much lower favorable scores than average in Leadership, Action, and Company Performance.

-People working in Benelux > 5000 are less engaged than Europe, Oceania, Eastern Europe, and APAC.
+People working in Benelux > 5000 are less engaged than Western Europe, Europe, Oceania, and Eastern Europe.

-The highest scoring question for Benelux > 5000 had 84% of people agreeing that they are able to arrange time out from work when they need to (-3% compared to overall) while they were generally most positive about Inclusion.
+The highest scoring question for Benelux > 5000 had 86% of people agreeing that they can be their authentic self at work (+4% compared to overall) while they were generally most positive about Growth.

-People in Benelux > 5000 were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 24% of people disagreeing (+7% above average).
+People in Benelux > 5000 were generally least favourable about Leadership, and were most negative towards '%[Company]% effectively directs resources (funding, people and effort) towards company goals' with 25% of people disagreeing (+12% above average).

 How long do people stay?